-A year after demonetisation, 22 Kanpur traders face ‘chillar’ problem
+A year after demonetisation, Kanpur traders face ‘chillar’ problem

-That was what 22 traders of Kanpur pleaded recently, seeking the government’s help over the mounting coins with them, but found themselves booked.
-One year after demonetisation, and four months after the launch of the GST, MAULSHREE SETH finds a city facing a chillar problem.
+“Na bank le na bhikhari…” That was what 22 traders of Kanpur pleaded recently, seeking the government’s help over the mounting coins with them, but found themselves booked.
+One year after demonetisation, and four months after the launch of the GST, The Indian Express finds a city facing a chillar problem.

 “DO YOU know how much hundred Rs 10 coins weigh?” asks Ikhlaq Mirza.
 “770 grams.”